whisthq/technical-interviews/shopper/README.md

 ## Technical Details

 You will have three hours to build a grocery-list app.
 A demo of the minimum features we would expect this app to have is here: https://shopper-solution.herokuapp.com/.
+(Give it a minute to load, it's on the free Heroku plan).
 (NOTE: We do not expect your implementation to look like this, this is just to demonstrate the functionality).

 Concretely, the features are: